EhCorn4/NexGuard/replit.md

 - July 09, 2025.
 Added Terms of Service page with professional legal document layout, accessible via footer link at /terms-of-service
 - July 09, 2025.
 Updated Terms of Service effective and last updated dates to July 8, 2025
 - July 09, 2025.
 Added comprehensive Privacy Policy page with detailed data handling policies, accessible at /privacy-policy and linked from footer
+- July 09, 2025.
+Added comprehensive Cookies Policy page with detailed cookie usage information, accessible at /cookies-policy and linked from footer

 ## User Preferences